 trust chart

-YWO is authorized by MISA (Comoros Union) and the FSCA (South Africa).
+YWO is authorized by MISA (Comoros Union), the FSCA (South Africa), and the FSC (Mauritius).
 The broker keeps client funds segregated and guarantees negative balance protection.
 It is adequately transparent, though I found some minor issues with its legal documents.

 YWO Regulations

-When we review brokers, we look at the licenses held by each of their entities to understand how well they protect clients.
+When reviewing brokers, we examine the licenses held by each of their entities to determine how effectively they protect clients.
 We use a simple three-tier system to rank regulatory bodies, with Tier 1 being the most trusted and offering the highest level of protection.

-This is what I discovered about the two entities operating under the YWO trade name:
+This is what I discovered about the three entities operating under the YWO trade name:

 • YWO (CM) Ltd is licensed and regulated by the Mwali International Services Authority (MISA) of the Comoros under license number BFX2025026.
 We rate MISA as a Tier-3 regulator.